Red Currant fruit

 Features & Attributes

-Red Currant has green foliage throughout the season.
+Red Currant has rich green deciduous foliage on a plant with an upright spreading habit of growth.
 The lobed leaves turn yellow in fall.
-The flowers are not ornamentally significant.
 It features an abundance of magnificent red berries in early summer.

 This is a dense multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;